chives-network/chivesweave/http_iface_docs.md

 # Contact

-If you have questions or comments on the Arweave HTTP interface you can get in touch by finding us on [Twitter](https://twitter.com/ArweaveTeam/), [Reddit](https://www.reddit.com/r/arweave), [Discord](https://discord.gg/2ZpV8nM) or by emailing us at team@arweave.org.
+If you have questions or comments on the Chivesweave HTTP interface you can get in touch by finding us on [Twitter](https://twitter.com/ArweaveTeam/), [Reddit](https://www.reddit.com/r/chivesweave), [Discord](https://discord.gg/2ZpV8nM) or by emailing us at team@chivesweave.org.

 # License
-The Arweave project is released under GNU General Public License v2.0.
+The Chivesweave project is released under GNU General Public License v2.0.
 See [LICENSE](LICENSE.md) for full license conditions.